thursanches/events/README.md

 ![Alt Text](print.png)
 <h1>Events</h1>
-<p>This project addressed the creation of forms with HTML & CSS, where it's possible to fill in simulated event data.</p>
+<p>This is Rocketseat Explorer's third HTML & CSS project.
+It covers the creation of forms that can be filled in with data from simulated events.</p>